jKm00/cloud-service-portfolio/documentation/pipeline-report.md

 <!-- Triggers -->
 <h2 id="triggers">Pipeline Triggers</h2>

 The pipeline is triggered whenever a change is pushed to the main branch.
+You can also configure it to be triggered whenever a merge request to the main branch is opened.
+This is ususally how teams work, by creating a new branch where a single developer can work on a singel new feature.
+When it's implemented, the developer opens up a merge requrest to the main branch, which triggers the pipeline as well as other developers can review the new changes.

+Since I've worked on this projec alone, I didn't find any reasons to work like this.
+Instead I just pushed every change direclty to the main branch.

 ```yml
 on: